 - Next to the asset name you want to scan, click the icon and select Authenticated Scan to directly start the asset scan.
-If the option is not enabled, you will need to add a credential, see Managing Credentials in USM Anywhere.
+If the option is not enabled, you will need to add a credential.
+See Managing Credentials in USM Anywhere for more information.

 A message displays at the top of the page to inform you that the authenticated scan is in progress.